arkhanks/SQL_challenge/README.md

 I went back and ran queries to determine the maximun number of characters in the first and last names and the department names and titles to better assign VARCHAR numbers

-I then adjusted all of the tables schemata and the ERM to update the VARCHAR and CHAR values
+I then adjusted all of the tables schemata and the ERM to update the VARCHAR and CHAR values.
+I rounded up a little bit on each of them so the names were max at 16 and 18 so I did 20 and then the title and department names were each 18 so I did 25.